zmitchell/tinkering.xyz/content/abusing-type-annotations.md

 ![](/images/not-the-bees-editor.jpg)

-If you'd like to read about that, I'll point you here: [link to shameless plug](https://tinkering.xyz/introduction-to-proc-macros)
+If you'd like to read about that, you can do so here: [link to shameless plug](https://tinkering.xyz/introduction-to-proc-macros)

 So, here's the million dollar question: Can you make Rust-like macros in Python?